FreeRangeClub.com

 2) Read labels carefully and avoid products that contain peanut oil and other ingredients derived from this legume (yes, legume—in spite of the word “…nut” in its name).
 These can be found in baked goods, soups, Thai and other Asian foods, cereals, salad dressings, candy, power- or ‘health’ bars, frozen desserts (such as ice-cream), snacks (trail-mix, etc.), dog food and other edibles.

 3) Substitute almonds/almond butter and/or walnuts/walnut butter (preferably organic) for peanut products.
-Not only because of the recent (and we hope temporary) salmonella scare, but because ppicture 2 Peanut Alerteanuts are a problematic food to begin with, as noted below.
+Not only because of the recent (and we hope temporary) salmonella scare, but because peanuts are a problematic food to begin with, as noted below.
 Even if you are addicted to this particular source of protein and the comfort foods made with it, I promise you won’t need to join a 12-step program or gear up your willpower to switch to almonds and walnuts for your snack fix.
 A taste of either of these highly nutritious tree nuts—raw, roasted, creamed into butter or used to lend pizzazz to other foods—is usually enough to convert most food lovers to these healthier choices.

 The Problematic Peanut